joaofermoselle/NoBars/README.md

 # NoBars

+*Being behind bars may prevent you from enjoying all the sweet free space...*

-*NoBars* is a small utility that allows you to quickly hide the menu and the dock bars on your desktop just by clicking on a menu icon.
+**NoBars** is a small utility that allows you to quickly hide the menu and the dock bars on your desktop just by clicking on a menu icon.

 It requires OS X El Capitan.